martindelima/mmmartin/blog/catharsis.md

 ---
-title: Catharsis
+title: Building websites as catharsis
-description: That's what this website's for.
+description: That's what this site's for.
 date: 2021-12-19
 layout: layouts/post.njk
 ---